-- o Forest reserve, rehabilitation and restoration - o Institutional coordination, monitoring, reporting and verification - Landscape planning and management of plans - Increasing yields - o Improving risk management and finance, particularly in insurance for farmers - Legislative and policy reforms to include customary norms and practices - Cocoa and Forest Initiative Joint Framework for Action343 this framework commits the Government of Ghana and private companies to work together to end deforestation and promote forest protection, as well as creating restoration in the cocoa supply chain.
-The framework has 3 core themes: - Forest protection and restoration - Sustainable production and livelihoods - Community engagement and social inclusion - Ghana Forest and Wildlife Policy 2012344 This is the main policy of the forestry sector which focusses on the conservation and 'sustainable development' of forest and wildlife resources for ecosystem services.
-The policy focuses on: - Conserving biological diversity, enhancing carbon stocks and preserving ecosystems - Promoting the rehabilitation of degraded landscapes through plantation development and community forestry (AF) - Promoting the development of viable forest and wildlife-based industries and livelihoods - Promoting training, research and development that support sustainable forest management - Ghana Forest Plantation Strategy 2016-2040345- The Ghana Forest Plantation Strategy (GFPS) aims to restore or rehabilitate deforested and degraded landscapes through planting and promoting on farm forestry (AF).
+- Sustainable production and livelihoods - Community engagement and social inclusion - Ghana Forest and Wildlife Policy 2012 This is the main policy of the forestry sector which focusses on the conservation and 'sustainable development' of forest and wildlife resources for ecosystem services.
+The policy focuses on: - o Conserving biological diversity, enhancing carbon stocks and preserving ecosystems - Promoting the rehabilitation of degraded landscapes through plantation development and community forestry (AF) - Promoting the development of viable forest and wildlife-based industries and livelihoods - Promoting training, research and development that support sustainable forest management - Ghana Forest Plantation Strategy 2016-2040- The Ghana Forest Plantation Strategy (GFPS) aims to restore or rehabilitate deforested and degraded landscapes through planting and promoting on farm forestry (AF).
 Tree seedlings are given to farmers under this programme for farm boundaries, riparian buffers and landscape restoration.
-The goal of the GFPS is to "achieve sustainable supply of planted forest goods and services to deliver a range of economic, social and environmental benefits" this is done through the: - Establishment of forest plantations - Support for AF with goal of covering 3.75 million hectares of agricultural landscape by 2040 https://drive.google.com/file/d/1xMXVTsuWEHZ6X3LEAKbRHX5vt4McBD0m/view.
+The goal of the GFPS is to "achieve sustainable supply of planted forest goods and services to deliver a range of economic, social and environmental benefits" this is done through the: - Establishment of forest plantations - Support for AF with goal of covering 3.75 million hectares of agricultural landscape by 2040 - Rehabilitation of existing forest plantations - Promotion of investments in forest plantations - Creation of employment opportunities - Improvement of governance in management and regulation of forest plantations